 'Aboricultural Potential' - Optimal health, size and maturity of a tree as expressed by its individual arboricultural characteristics and its local conditions i.e. soil volume, water, nutrients, management requirements.
 'Amenity Value' - monetary value representing the visual amenity provided by individual trees as calculated by a qualified Arborist using an internationally accepted arboricultural method.
 'Canopy cover' - broad crown of a tree/s providing shade and cover.
 'City Tree' - tree with the entirety or majority of its trunk located within lands owned, vested or managed by the City.
 'Significant Negative Impact' - as a result of a City tree the occupant's use, access, comfort or enjoyment of private property is detrimentally impeded or impaired.
-'Street Tree' - Street Tree - tree located within a road reserve.
+'Street Tree' - tree located within a road reserve.
 'Streetscapes' - The appearance or view of a street/ road reserve.
-'Streetscapes' - The appearance or view of a street/ road reserve. a woody plant inclusive of its roots, canopy, stems and trunk(s) that is capable of growing taller than 4m in height 'Streetscapes' - 'Tree' - The appearance or view of a street/ road reserve. a woody plant inclusive of its roots, canopy, stems and trunk(s) that is capable of growing taller than 4m in height at maturity. the sum of all trees and vegetation within the urban
+'Tree' - a woody plant inclusive of its roots, canopy, stems and trunk(s) that is capable of growing taller than 4m in height at maturity.
+'Tree' - 'Urban E forest' - trunk(s) that is capable of growing taller than 4m in height trunk(s) that is capable of growing taller than 4m in height at maturity. the sum of all trees and vegetation within the urban